Amaranthine

 to peer into and

-Still, throw enough
+still, throw enough horse shit

-at us and do we not
+at me and do I not

 bloom?